Bulletin #7150, Beneficial Insects and Spiders in Your Maine Backyard

 Everything Is Connected

 Managing for beneficials is part of enhancing habitat for all wildlife, including birds, reptiles, amphibians and mammals, as well as arthropods.
 Many wildlife species are important pest control agents in their own right because arthropods make up all or part of their diet, providing necessary protein.
-Learning about wildlife and habitat is the best way to avoid actions that have unintended consequences.
+Learning about wildlife and its habitat is the best way to avoid actions that have unintended consequences.

 1 Colin Stewart, S. Kristine Braman, and Beverly Sparks, “Abundance of Beneficial Arthropods on Woody Landscape Plants at Commercially-Managed Landscape Sites,” Journal of Environmental Horticulture v20 n2 (2002): 67-72.